 Invisalign is capable of correcting around 90% of all deep bites.
 However, certain severe deep bites may benefit from orthodontic treatment with braces or another type of orthodontic equipment.

-If you think that Invisalign may be the right treatment for you or your child, please don’t hesitate to contact Kumra Ortho today.
+If you think that Invisalign may be the right treatment for you or your child, please don’t hesitate to contact Kumra Orthodontics today.
 We would be more than happy to provide a complimentary consultation so that we can develop a customized treatment plan for you.